tammet/gkc/Share/README.md

-This folder contains data and binaries for sharing experiments:
+This folder contains relevant data and binaries for sharing experiments:

 * gkc: the binary implementing sharing: see below for instructions.
 * rdiff.py: a python script to compare experimental logs below